Jungle Island

 Jungle Island, formerly Parrot Jungle, is a relaunched eco-adventure park on Watson Island, Miami, Florida, United States.
-The park is re-opened following a series of major renovations after the park incurred damage from Hurricane Irma.
+The park re-opened following a series of major renovations after the park incurred damage from Hurricane Irma.
 The park features new pop-up waterslides, an outdoor wind tunnel flight experience, zip lines, escape rooms, a Nerf battle stadium and other attractions.

-Originally named Parrot Jungle, it was moved from its original suburban location in Pinecrest, Florida to its present location just east of downtown Miami and after the site was purchased for Pinecrest Gardens in 2002.
+Originally named Parrot Jungle, it was moved from its original suburban location in Pinecrest, Florida to its present location just east of downtown Miami after the previous site was purchased for Pinecrest Gardens in 2002.
 It was renamed as Parrot Jungle Island.
-In 2007, the park was again renamed to Jungle Island.
+In 2007, the park was again renamed, to Jungle Island.

 History

 Parrot Jungle was a zoological park south of Miami on 20 acre of property at Killian Drive and South Red Road.

 Founded in 1936 by Francis "Franz" & Louise Scherr, Parrot Jungle is one of the oldest tourist attractions established in the Miami area.
 Scherr would often visit another attraction, Monkey Jungle, owned by Joe Drummond.
 On one visit when Scherr was again making one of his many suggestions for improvement, Drummond became fed up and told him, "Go start your own jungle."
 Scherr, who owned and operated a feed and supply store in Homestead, became intrigued with the idea of building an attraction where birds would "fly free".
 Scherr leased 20 acre of hammock land for US$25.
 The site was previously a naturist resort.
 Parrot Jungle was built as a winding nature trail dug through the coral rock and hammock land, indigenous to the area.
 All the natural plants were left undisturbed, and the entrance was built on Red Road.

 The attraction opened on December 20, 1936, to about 100 visitors.
 Each person paid 25 cents to see and hear Scherr talk about his birds, trees and flowers.
 Since 1936, over a million visitors have visited Parrot Jungle.
 Among its many famous visitors were Sir Winston Churchill, film director Steven Spielberg, and former US President Jimmy Carter.

 In 1988 Bern Levine purchased Parrot Jungle from the Scherr family.
 On December 17, 2002, the Village of Pinecrest purchased the Parrot Jungle site with the aim of developing the site as Pinecrest Gardens.
 On March 8, 2003 Pinecrest Gardens opened as a municipal park.
 The original site was added to the National Register of Historic Places in 2011 as the Parrot Jungle Historic District.
 The actual attraction moved to a new waterfront location on Watson Island, between downtown Miami and South Beach.
 It opened on June 28, 2003 as Parrot Jungle Island.
 Until 2004 exotic birds were sold.
 On June 28, 2007, four years after the park first opened at its bayfront location, Jungle Island became the official name.